-The best projectors you can buy in 2021, and how to choose one | Engadget
+The best projectors you can buy, plus how to choose one | Engadget

 Optoma CinemaX P2

-I recently tested this projector and was incredibly impressed, as it improves on the CinemaX P1 model while costing less ($3,300 compared to $3,700).
-It delivers the same 3,000 lumen brightness while using more color-accurate technology, so you get an improved contrast ratio and 80 percent DCI-P3 coverage.
+Optoma’s CinemaX P2 made our list last year, but it’s still a great choice because the price has dropped considerably.
+It delivers 3,000 lumen brightness, impressive contrast ratio and accurate colors with 80 percent DCI-P3 coverage.
 It’s not quite as sharp as the pricier projectors, as it uses TI’s 0.47-inch rather than 0.66-inch DLP tech, though you’ll still get a near-4K image.

 Ultra-short-throw projectors under $7,000